Exercise with Educators: Health, fitness, network

 The Physician as Wine Lover: The ‘Sommelier Role’

-Are you interested in developing your knowledge and skills in the eighth CanMEDS Role, that of 'Sommelier'?
-In this hands-on session, participants will review and practice the steps of wine tasting, while sampling premier Canadian wines and match with a selection of world renowned Quebec cheeses.
-They will also have the opportunity to link little known facts about wine and cheese with medicine and medical education.
+Come and develop your knowledge and skills in the eighth and most important CanMEDS Role, that of 'Sommelier'.
+In this hands-on session, participants will review and practice the steps of wine tasting, while sampling premier wines from a rapidly evolving Canadian wine region.
+They will match tastings with a selection of local cheeses.
+They will also have the opportunity to link little known facts about wine with medicine and medical education.
 Level: Novice to expert.
 Please note: Spots are limited and pre-registration is a must.
 Salut!

 International Residency Education Awards Dinner